An Awesome Poetic Comeback: Poem Number 60

 To which the young and bold Ko-Shikibu pulled at Sadayori’s sleeve and composed this poetic reply off-the-cuff.
 While less obvious in English, the poem is a master piece because it recites three places in Tango in geographic order, has two puns (iku in Ikuno also means to go 行く, and fumi means both a letter 文 and to step 踏み) and the bridge mentioned, Ama-no-Hashidate, is associated with “stepping” too.

 As the story goes, Sadayori was totally speechless and couldn’t come back with a good reply, so he ran off.
-Zing!
+My new book implies that they evidentially fell in love later like a modern romcom.

-2 responses to “An Awesome Poetic Comeback: Poem Number 60”
+2 thoughts on “An Awesome Poetic Comeback: Poem Number 60

 1. Ha ha ha, I know how you feel.
 Sometimes things get lost in 1,000 years worth of language, culture and translation issues.
 The imperial anthologies were often useful because they had head notes for each poem ( since they were often compiled centuries later).
 Helps us latecomers too. 🙂